 Creatine causes water to be pulled into muscle cells which increases their volume.
 Some people may confuse this water weight gain with bloating or accumulation of water under the skin.

-But pure creatine cannot cause bloating.
+But pure creatine should not cause bloating.
 So if bloating does occur it’s most likely the result of added sugar or other compounds that cause the body to hold water.
 And that’s a sign that the supplement is not pure.

 7. The Best Creatine to Use